gran-software-solutions/time-tracker-lp/src/pages/privacy-policy.md

 By using our services, you agree that your personal data will be processed and stored in the servers in the U.S. and may also be shared with our service providers and affiliates in other countries.

-# Changes to the privacy policy
+## Changes to the privacy policy

 We may update this Privacy Policy occasionally.
-When that happens, we will post the updated version on this page, unless the law requires a different type of notice.l
+When that happens, we will post the updated version on this page, unless the law requires a different type of notice.